ensconced/strand-animated-demo/README.md

 ## Strand Construction Demo

+This demo limits itself to one stage of the knot-drawing algorithm, namely the stage which produces an array of points through which the constructed strand will pass.
+This array of points is constructed on the basis of a 'frame', which is just a collection of points and a set of lines connecting those points.

 For the purposes of this demonstration, we will focus on this knot:

 ![knot demo](https://i.imgur.com/v702syg.png)

+This is a simple example where the knot consists of one strand only.

 This is constructed on the basis of this frame: